 In the year ending 31 March 2020, a Collections Access Grant amounting to £2,500 was made to Kelmscott Manor.
-In the year ending 31 March 2019, visits to the Society of Antiquaries and Kelmscott Manor resulted in donations (included in "Expenditure on fundraising events") totalling £700 being made to the Kelmscott Manor Appeal.
-The Society's Chairman, Martin Levy, is Chairman of the Kelmscott Campaign Group; however, he was not involved in the decision making process regarding the Collections Access Grant, nor in the organisation of the visits to the Society of Antiquaries and Kelmscott Manor.
+The Society's Chairman, Martin Levy, is Chairman of the Kelmscott Campaign Group; however, he was not involved in the decision making process regarding this grant.

-A donation of £1,000 was given to the National Trust as sponsorship of a symposium on William Morris.
-Rebecca Wallis is employed by the National Trust but abstained from the decision regarding this donation.
+In the year ending 31 March 2020, a donation of £1,000 was given to the National Trust as sponsorship of a symposium on William Morris.
+Rebecca Wallis, a former trustee, is employed by the National Trust but abstained from the decision regarding this donation.

-21. IMPACT OF COVID-19
+22. IMPACT OF COVID-19